Kuttesch/W-Seminar/README.md

 - The current power consumption of the load in Amps.
 - The current power production of the solar cells in Amps.
 - The current status of the battery (charging, discharging, or idle).

+Please note that this is a simplified model and does not represent the complexities of a real-world solar power management system.

+## Seminar Paper

+The seminar paper associated with this project is also available in this repository.
+It provides a detailed explanation of the principles of solar power management and the design of this functional model.
+The paper is written in German and can be found in the file `Paper.pdf`.

 ## Bugs